Champagne Papi (Atlanta): Plot

 On New Year's Eve, Van (Zazie Beetz) meets with her friends Candice (Adriyan Rae), Tami (Danielle Deadwyler) and Nadine (Gail Bean), with all four planning to go to a party at a mansion hosted by Drake, who will be present.
 Van wants to improve her Instagram page by meeting Drake, as she feels that it only involves Lottie and Earn (Donald Glover).

 They are picked up in a party bus, which leaves them in front of Drake's mansion.
 One of the attendees is revealed to have a fake invitation and is restrained by the security guards while the rest of the girls are allowed inside.
 Van and her friends meet Candice's boyfriend, DJ, who claims that Drake is moving around the house.
 DJ gives Van, Tami and Nadine marijuana-infused gummies to consume, although Nadine reacts badly as it is her first drug use.
 Van leaves Nadine in a room to recover and meets a man named Brandon, who claims that his cousin is Drake's nutritionist and takes her to Drake's studio to charge her phone.
 After Brandon leaves, Van sneaks into one of Drake's rooms (which contains a Mexican flag), where she puts on one of his jackets.

 Nadine has left the room and is now conversing next to a pool with Darius (Lakeith Stanfield), who is explaining a version of the Bostrom simulation argument, that everything is a simulation and nothing is real.
-As Van continues wandering through Drake's rooms, Candace messages her that she is leaving with DJ to go to another party hosted by T-Pain.
+As Van continues wandering through Drake's rooms, Candice messages her that she is leaving with DJ to go to another party hosted by T-Pain.

 Meanwhile, Tami starts an argument with a white woman who is dating a Black celebrity actor whom Tami likes, over racial issues around privileged white women dating successful Black men.
 The actor appears and his girlfriend leaves with him, saying "sorry" to Tami.